YoungMW/infiltratetheufo/README.md

   }
   ```

 <a name="platformcreation"></a>
 <h3>2.
 Platform Creation</h3>

 <p>The Platform is created using the Class keyword followed by the method constructor().
-An example of creating the platform class is shown here:
+An example of creating the Platform class is shown here:

 ```
 class Platform {